PetterJohanssonTilia/MyCreators/README.md

 |        | <img src="assets/readme/validator/pagespeedinsights2.jpg" alt="html5 validator"> |
 | Largest contenful paint |                              User avatars                            |

-The biggest slowdowns are the user avatars, they're not being compromised or using the most optimized formats
+The biggest slowdowns are the user avatars, they're not being compressed or using the most optimized formats

 Javascript has been checked with [JShint](https://jshint.com/).